 Such experimental rituals seem to be the origin for other hunting tools like the Choir Bell.
 Rather than use sound for dimensional crossing like other bells, this “holy song bell” (聖歌の鐘) uses its timbre to beckon Great Ones.
 Ringing the tool causes the surrounding area to swirl with arcane energy, its trails revealing the starry cosmos in their wake.
 While only brief, it shows that the Choir achieved a similar bridge to the cosmos as A Call Beyond, and to better effect.
 Standing within the arcane energy rouses the vitality in blood to heal injuries instead of inflict damage.
 We can see how this also built upon principles from Rosmarinus, whose mist produces singing which the Choir identifies as the stars’ divine favor.
 The orphans were definitely making inroads into exchanging talk with their gods.
 Kin were a means to set the stage, but more ethical methods might have been developed by investigating further.
 If only they could.

 Special hunting tool of the Treatment Church’s upper stratum the “Choir”.
-They made it in the shape of the mysterious bells whose timbres cross planes.
+They modeled it on the mysterious bells whose timbres cross planes.

 This small, silver-colored bell’s timbre ultimately doesn’t cross planes, but it exerts the power to live and a healing effect to all cooperators.